johans-work/positiv-ui/README.md

 # positiv-ui
-UI framework basedon the Positivity.
+An UI framework based on positivistic principles outlined in the positiv-framework.